 - Mid Klamath Watershed Council: Horse Creek Wood Loading and Floodplain Relief Implementation Project: Phase 1.
 This project helped retain valuable wood and gravel in the Horse Creek watershed that were mobilized as a result of the 2016 Gap Fire.
 The project was awarded in 2018 and in 2019, 12 wood structures were installed in the project reach.
-Preproject surveys of large wood, sediment composition, and fish use were completed. - California Trout, Inc.: Hidden Valley Ranch Fish Screen and Cold Water Exchange Project.
+Pre-project surveys of large wood, sediment composition, and fish use were completed.
+Following wood loading, fish presence surveys were conducted in 2020. - California Trout, Inc.: Hidden Valley Ranch Fish Screen and Cold Water Exchange Project.
 This project will improve Coho summer rearing habitat by installing an improved on-channel, solar-powered fish screen onto an existing diversion, and increase the release of colder spring water during summer month through irrigation efficiency improvements and irrigation source water exchange.
 This project was awarded in 2018.
 No work occurred on this project in 2019 pending submittal of the necessary petitions to the SWRCB.
+The

+- SWRCB approved the petitions in late 2020 and instream work will occur in 2021.

 - Scott River Watershed Council: Addressing a Limiting Factor for Coho Salmon by Improving Spawning Conditions in a Key Tributary of the Scott Watershed.
 This project improved Coho spawning habitat in French Creek (a tributary to the Scott River) through large wood installation and spawning gravel augmentation.
-This project was awarded in 2018.
-In the fall of 2019, gravel was placed at specific locations with known Coho Salmon utilization, 10 large wood logs were placed instream, and 20 stream side trees were fallen into the stream with the associated gravel to increase channel complexity and help slow high winter water velocities. - Salmon River Restoration Council: Salmon River Coho Rearing Habitat Enhancement Project.
+In the fall of 2019, gravel was deposited, 10 large wood logs were placed instream, and 20 stream side trees were felled into the stream with the associated gravel to increase channel complexity and help slow high winter water velocities.
+In 2020, monitoring activities were undertaken.

+- Salmon River Restoration Council: Salmon River Coho Rearing Habitat Enhancement Project.
 This project improved Coho rearing habitat by increasing cover, pool depth, and habitat complexity/connectivity through manually removing, adding, or manipulating blockages such as large wood or bush bundles.
-This project was awarded in 2018.
-In 2019, 34 brush bundles were added at 12 rearing sites, creating 1,043 square feet of in-stream cover.
-Additionally, 17 barriers were treated at 13 tributary confluences, improving access to over 26 miles of stream. - Scott River Water Trust: Spencer Creek Permanent Water Dedication Project.
-In 2019, this project increased Spencer Creek flows to improve habitat for Coho Salmon and other anadromous fish by dedicating 0.76 cubic feet per second (cfs) in perpetuity to the stream.
-The agreement delivers approximately 255 acre-feet annually and improves 2.5 miles of habitat. - Yurok Tribe: McGarvey Creek Coho Habitat Enhancement Using Beaver Dam Analogues.
-This project will increase salmonid rearing habitat capacity by installing two beaver dam analogues in the West Fork of McGarvey Creek; monitor and maintain these two sites and three other existing beaver dam analogues; plan and design at least one additional habitat enhancement site in McGarvey Creek; and report and conduct stakeholder outreach.
-This project was awarded in 2019.
+This project resulted in installation of 34 brush bundles at 12 rearing sites that created 1,043 square feet of instream cover.
+Additionally, 17 barriers were treated at 13 tributary confluences, improving access to over 26 miles of stream.

+- Scott River Water Trust: Spencer Creek

+Permanent Water Dedication Project.
+In

+2019, this project increased Spencer Creek

+flows to improve habitat for Coho Salmon

+and other anadromous fish by dedicating

+0.76 cubic feet per second (cfs) in

+perpetuity to the stream.
+The agreement

+delivers approximately 255 acre-feet

+annually and improves 2.5 miles of habitat.

+- Yurok Tribe: McGarvey Creek Coho Habitat Enhancement Using Beaver Dam Analogues.
+This project will increase salmonid rearing habitat capacity by installing two beaver dam analogues in the West Fork of McGarvey Creek; monitoring and maintaining these two sites and three other